Local Columnist, Store Owner and Celtic Enthusiast

 Noting the elevated PSA levels, Dr. Kelly referred Jack to Dr. Alan Chernoff

-, utilizing the third generation da Vinci Si robotic surgery system
+, utilizing the third generation da Vinci Xi robotic surgery system

-as part of the robotics surgery program at Swedish Covenant Hospital.
+as part of the robotics surgery program at Swedish Hospital.

 The da Vinci technology allows for single site surgery, enabling doctors to perform a number of surgeries through a single incision.
 Surgeons guide flexible instruments through the incision using a remote camera, resulting in better outcomes for patients through reductions in trauma, blood loss, and risk of infection, post-operative pain and average length of stay.